 Editor’s Note: The final installment of a three-part critique of modernity, the following was originally published in Cosmos & Transcendence: Breaking Through the Barrier of Scientistic Belief in 1984.
-Prof. Smith’s reflections prove to be just as timely today as when they first appeared in print.

 While it is sociologically certain that science begets technology, it also cannot be denied that in its purest form science is simply the pursuit of knowledge for its own sake.
 Like philosophy, it begins in wonder, or in a certain curiosity about Nature; and especially when it comes to the great scientists — an Einstein or a Schrödinger — one finds that the driving force behind their scientific inquiries is indeed worlds removed from any thought of application.
 One needs but to recall with how much diffidence and anguish Einstein offered his fateful formula to the service of the Free World when the hard exigencies of the time seemed to demand this step.
 It is one of the great ironies of fate that the most terrible instruments of destruction have been pioneered by men who above all others loved peace, and that the most powerful means of enslavement owe their existence to some of the greatest champions of human liberty.